weblabdeusto/weblabdeusto/tools/wcloud/README.rst

 TODO list
 ~~~~~~~~~

-* Force a base URL (e.g. /w/).
-Started, but some errors were found.
 * Make the system transactional (in the except: remove the apache config, etc.)

 * Automatically register a user in WebLab-Deusto.